Inflation -- who cares? Monetary Policy in Times of Low Attention: Appendix to Empirical Results

-Figure \ref{fig:inf} shows the main time series that are used in Section \ref{sec:data}.
+Figure \ref{fig:inf} shows the main time series that are used in the empirical analyses of Section 2.
 Apart from the apparent decrease in the level and volatility of inflation as well as inflation expectations, we see that expectations became more and more detached from actual inflation.
 First, consumer expectations seem to be biased on average in the most recent decades, as can be seen in the lower panel.
-While these expectations closely tracked inflation in the 70s and 80s, this is not the case anymore.\footnote{In the empirical analysis I account for this mean bias.} Second, professional forecasters' expectations seem to perform quite well on average.
+While these expectations closely tracked inflation in the 70s and 80s, this is not the case anymore.\footnote{In the empirical analysis I account for this mean bias by including an intercept in the regressions.} Second, professional forecasters' expectations seem to perform quite well on average.
 In the last twenty years, however, they barely react to actual changes in inflation anymore.
 Overall, these observations suggest that attention decreased in the last decades.

 Table \ref{tab:stats} shows the summary statistics, for the period before and after the 1990s, separately.
 For professional forecasters, the perceived persistence is higher than the actual one.
 This is especially the case when the actual persistence is relatively low, as was the case after 1990. \citet{afrouzi2020overreaction} document a similar finding in an experimental setting.
 This might point towards lower attention since the 1990s.
 Note, that in the empirical analysis I account for changes in the perceived persistence.